cosmicog/Blueprint-wiki/How-to-update.md

 Check if you have done the required changes for the newest versions and do them if you haven't.

 #### v 1.4.0:
-Check the changes in [this commit](https://github.com/jahirfiquitiva/Blueprint/commit/2eaab89bc4b2400efec70caed600161d2a6b9c55)
+Check and apply the changes in [this commit](https://github.com/jahirfiquitiva/Blueprint/commit/2eaab89bc4b2400efec70caed600161d2a6b9c55).

+Then delete the folder `.idea/libraries/` and all `build` folders, and then restart Android Studio using the `Invalidate Caches and Restart` option.

 #### v 1.3.0:
 Check the changes in [this commit](https://github.com/jahirfiquitiva/Blueprint/commit/96c8408e9ffa2fac283a35993cf56b9b948f8e3e)